divelab/AIRS/OpenBio/Seq2Exp/README.md

 sh baselines.sh $DATA_ROOT
 ```

-# Evaluation with Trained Models
+# Evaluation by Trained Models

 The pretrained model can be downloaded from https://huggingface.co/xingyusu/GeneExp_Seq2Exp.
 Set the target model path (`.ckpt` file) as `$MODEL_PATH`.